 2. Water Park Fun & More: This option allows you a specific number of visits, from 2 to 10, depending upon the number of Base Ticket days, to the following entertainment or recreation venues in any combination: Disney’s Blizzard Beach water park, Disney’s Typhoon Lagoon water park, DisneyQuest, Disney’s Oak Trail golf course, & Disney’s Wide World of Sports.

 There are two types of Annual passes available to the general public.
 They are the regular Annual Pass (AP) and the Premium Annual Pass (PAP).
-Each comes in an adult (ages 10 & up) and child (ages 3 – 9 ) version.
+Annual Passes now cost the same for all Disney World Guests ages 3+.

 Annual Pass (AP)